tkhamez/swagger-eve-php/docs/Api/CorporationApi.md

 Get npc corporations

-Get a list of npc corporations  ---  This route expires daily at 11:05  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/npccorps/)
+Get a list of npc corporations  ---  This route expires daily at 11:05

 ### Example